August 9, 2019

 https://www.ncbi.nlm.nih.gov/pubmed/26988410

-Hematopoietic cell transplantation-related kidney injury is often multifactorial to include such factors as chemotherapy/radiation, infection, immunosuppressive agents, recurrence or persistence of original hematologic disease, and graft-versus-host disease.
+Hematopoietic cell transplantation-related kidney injury is often multifactorial to include such factors as chemo/radiation, infection, immunosuppressive agents, recurrence/persistence of original disease, and GVHD.

 https://www.ncbi.nlm.nih.gov/pubmed/17702721